Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    streaming protocol, with a preference for [[!MPEGDASH]]

    Live media ingest happens between an [=Ingest source=], such as a [=Live encoder=] and a [=Receiving entity=].
-   Examples of such a [=Receiving entity=] could be a media packager,streaming origin or a content delivery network.
+   Examples of such a [=Receiving entity=] could be a media packager, streaming origin or a Content Delivery Network.
    The combination of ingest sources and receiving entities
    is common in practical video streaming deployments.
    In such deployments, media processing functionality is distributed between the ingest source and receiving entities.